 - May not take as Pass/Fail a repeatable course previously taken and designated as Pass/Fail.

-- May not take as Pass/Fail those courses used to meet the requirements for their major, minor, or certificate.*
+- May not take as Pass/Fail any course used to meet the requirements for their major, minor, or certificate.*

-- Must designate courses to the Pass/Fail grade mode online, via ESTHER, no later than the posted deadline, usually the end of the 10th week of semester.
+- Must designate courses to the Pass/Fail grade mode online, via ESTHER, no later than the posted deadline, usually the end of Week 10 of the semester.

 Students may convert a pass/fail course to a graded course by submitting the proper online conversion form, via ESTHER, and must adhere to the pass/fail deadlines as stated in the Academic Calendar.
 Students wishing to designate a course as pass/fail during the summer sessions should see Registration During Summer Sessions.